 Attending a TeacherTalk is an ideal forum to get answers to any outstanding questions you might have.
 If you need help locating a specific report or are curious about how other teachers motivate their students, feel free to ask the facilitator.

-Sessions are divided into a 15-minute presentation followed by a remaining question and answer portion.
+Sessions are divided into a 30-minute interactive presentation followed by a question and answer portion.
 Unmute yourself to ask a question or type it in the chat.
 If we can't answer a specific question during the live session, someone from our team will follow up with you.

 Dive Into Spatial-Temporal Theory

 The "ST" in ST Math stands for spatial-temporal reasoning, which involves transforming, relating, and comparing physical and mental images in space and time.
 The topics slated for this year's TeacherTalks will take you through the various dimensions of our pedagogy, showing you the logic behind our grade-level games and how to apply this cutting-edge theory in your classroom.

 The information delivered here will quickly transform you into your school's go-to ST Math person.
 Not only will these strategies and tips make you more efficient in using ST Math, but you'll also be able to share what you've learned with your colleagues and administrators to improve sitewide implementation.

 ST Math supports nearly 2.3 million students at 7,473 schools across the nation.
 Our teacher community is one of the best resources to exchange stories and ideas about the practical application of ST Math at the classroom level.

 Take this opportunity to network with other attendees.
 We encourage you to connect on social media to see how educators use their creativity to promote JiJi culture and motivate their students.